ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/afrc/p2-setup.md

 Follow the [build instructions](https://github.com/KhronosGroup/Vulkan-Samples/blob/main/docs/build.adoc#android) to run the example applications on an Android device.

 {{% notice  %}}
-You may use [Android Studio](https://github.com/KhronosGroup/Vulkan-Samples/blob/main/docs/build.adoc#build-with-android-studio) to more easily build and run the samples, the build instructions explain how.
+You can use [Android Studio](https://github.com/KhronosGroup/Vulkan-Samples/blob/main/docs/build.adoc#build-with-android-studio) to build and run the samples (the build instructions explain how to do this).
 {{% /notice %}}

 ### Create a test sample